The Escape Hatch, Interior Lighting, Exterior lighting and Auxiliary Generator: Why? Because People Want to Know About Sherman Interior Lighting

 All Sherman tank production models and most of the TDs and ARVs based on the Sherman had an escape hatch right behind the co driver’s position.
 The location and size of the hatch stayed the same, but the ones installed on TDs seem to be different than the ones installed on tanks.
 None seem to have been hinged though, a common field modification was adding steel tabs to one side of the hatch so it doesn’t fall all the way out this was a common modification on both tanks and TD.
 This field mod was made a factory installation on at least the M36 B2.

-The escape hatch on early Shermans with a full turret basket was only really useable by the driver and co-driver.
+The escape hatch on early Shermans with a full turret basket was only really usable by the driver and co-driver.
 The driver would have to climb over the transmission to get to it, but the area was pretty large to get through.
 The reason the turret crew couldn’t use it, or it would be hard for them to use it, was the turret basket on early Sherman models it was fully screened in.
-There were openings, so the loader could reach the hull sponson ammo, but to use these, the turret had to be in the right place, and not facing forward.
+There were openings, so the loader could reach the hull sponson ammo, but to use these, the turret had to be in the right place and not facing forward.
 These openings, when turned towards the co-driver or driver would allow them access to the turret, or the turret crew to the hull.

-When they decided the initial ammo storage layout was to dangerous, they removed the screening, and the ready rounds, making access to the hull for the turret crew much easier, but there was still the turret basket floor, and the braces attaching the floor to the turret to get in the way.
+When they decided the initial ammo storage layout was too dangerous, they removed the screening, and the ready rounds, making access to the hull for the turret crew much easier, but there was still the turret basket floor, and the braces attaching the floor to the turret to get in the way.
 As the Sherman matured, the basket on the second generation Shermans was cut back to a half basket, and then eventually removed.
 Once this was done, using the floor escape hatch was much more convenient for the turret crew.

-The Shermans escape hatch was located just behind the 1 inch thick armor under the driver and BOG, where it was only half an inch thick.
+The Shermans escape hatch was located just behind the 1-inch thick armor under the driver and BOG, where it was only half an inch thick.
 Far enough back there was not much of a chance of the crew being seen as they exit.
 The hatch was not used for just escape, I’ve read many accounts of the hatch being used to rescue wounded and or just pinned down men under heavy machine gun fire.
 The men would be told to lay still, and the tank would be directed onto them by the infantry in the area, in some cases one of them riding in the tank and when close the man on the ground would make sure the tank was going to straddle him and then waited to be run over.
-Once the tank was over them man, the escape hatch was dropped, the man pulled in and the tank would back out.
-This could be repeated as needed in the pacific, since in many cases the Japanese had nothing that could take on the Sherman locally.
+Once the tank was over the man, the escape hatch was dropped, the man pulled in and the tank would back out.
+This could be repeated as needed in the Pacific since in many cases the Japanese had nothing that could take on the Sherman locally.

 Interior Lighting: Because the Interior of a Tank is Dark, and People want to know About the Lights.